Eudes Archambaud

-Eudes Archambaud was a French nobleman.
+Eudes Archambaud was a French nobleman of the 12th century.

-Eudes was the son of William of Blois and Agnes of Sully.
+Eudes was the son of William of Blois (c.
+1085 – c.
+1150) and Agnes of Sully.

 The two brothers of Eudes, Ralph and Henry both entered the church, leaving Eudes as sole secular son and successor to their parents' holdings.

 Lord Eudes was married to Matilda of Baugency and the couple had three sons: